mathieu-bergeron/coderatie/content/en/research-project.md

 The curve is steep, as these languages are not designed with teaching in mind:

 1. the syntax if hairy and capricious
-1. understanding the execution model requires knowledge that is inacessible to students (e.g. either how the computer functions internally or the theory of programming languages).
+1. understanding the execution model requires knowledge that is inacessible to students (either how the computer functions internally or the theory of programming languages).

 ### Proposed approach

 We aim for students to learn programming more gradually.
-Firstly, we will build a AI to allow the student to issue commands in a natural language such as English (i.e. a little bit like assistants on smartphones: "I want to draw a circle").
-These commands will be translated as code in a simple programming language specialized for teaching, but syntaxically close to popular programming languages such as Java.
+Firstly, we will build an AI to allow the student to issue commands in a natural language such as English (a little bit like assistants on smartphones: "I want to draw a circle").
+These commands will be translated to programs in a simple programming language specialized for teaching, but syntaxically close to popular programming languages such as Java.
 The student will be able to explore that translation at her own pace.

-Secondly, the execution of the code will be visual (e.g. it will draw a circle on the screen), in the tradition of pedagogical programming languages like Logo, Smalltalk and more recently Scratch.
-The student will be able to more easily create a mental model of how the code works.
-Again, the student will be able to explore by herself the relation between the visualisation and the details of the code execution.
+Secondly, the execution of the code will be visual (i.e. it will draw a circle on the screen), in the tradition of programming languages like Logo, Smalltalk and more recently Scratch.
+The student will be able to create more easily a mental model of how the code works, by inspecting the execution steps at different levels of details.

 Our approach is novel in two ways:

-1. using AI and natural language to render the tool as accessible as possible
+1. using AI and natural language to render the tools as accessible as possible
 1. progressively guiding the student towards an understanding of a real-life general programming language like Java.